ivan-esc/amr-5th-archive/README.md

 AMR + AGV DIFFERENTIAL ROBOT - OMRON PROJECT (Mechatronics Eng.
-5TH semester AD25)
+5th semester AD25)
 ===================================
 The objective of this project was to design a differential-wheeled robot capable of:
 - Being operated manually with a mobile app joystick
 - Operating under a configurable AGV mode with station color detection
 - AMR mode with complete custom route configuration.
-All while following safety protocols regarding velocity, energy consumption, emergency stops and awareness of nearby objects.
+Following safety protocols regarding velocity and acceleration curves, energy consumption, emergency stops and awareness of nearby objects.
 -----------------------------------
 The repository includes the following:
 - STM32f0Discovery project files (C)